htso/Robinhood_at_a_glance/README.md

 ## Popularity Data
 Robinhood's popularity data tells us the number of users who have a position on a stock.
 It's not, however, a net number, i.e. it is not the sum of long positions subtracted by the short positions.
 If two users one holds a long and the other has shorted the stock, the popularity would equal to 2.
 Therefore, one should not interpret a large popularity value as a reflection of the bullishness on its user base.

-## Data Exploratory Analysis

-I show some properties of this dataset and found some issues, see [this](Data_Exploration.md).

-## Biggest Increase Last Week [Jun 27th, 2020]
+## Biggest Increase Last Week [Jul 4th, 2020]
-These 10 stocks saw the biggest percent increase in user holdings last week, where the previous level is at least 100k.
-Even the super big cap like `AMZN` and `AAPL` attracted significant interest in a down week.
+These 10 stocks saw the biggest percent increase in user holdings last week.

-`PLUG` has M & A news, and RH users reacted to it. `TOPS` did a share placement. `SPCE` has a successful test flight.

-The surprise is `NIO`, the chinese EV maker, which has a GS downgrade last week.

 <p align="left">